CFD in HVAC System Applications

 The bladeless fan designed by Dyson — named the “Dyson Air Multiplier”— is commonly considered to be a cost-effective and innovative cooling solution for household appliances.
 CFD simulations are a powerful tool for evaluating the airflow performance of such unique design.

 The RANS approach (Reynolds-averaged Navier-Stokes) is capable of predicting local airflow acceleration over a ramp hidden inside the plastic fan case.
 The hidden airflow acceleration inside the device enhances air momentum in conjunction with the mixing turbulence.

-Air mass flow is further amplified when high-speed flow exists in the internal ducting passage.
+Air mass flow is further amplified when there is a high-speed flow in the internal ducting passage.
 In this scenario, there is no need to use blade anymore, eliminating the undesirable, non-uniform flow distribution that was previously found with the presence of conventional blades.
 With the bladeless configuration, uniform airflow distributions can easily be achieved, enhancing thermal comfort.